 In December 2003, President George W. Bush signed the Medicare Modernization Act, which expanded Medicare to include prescription drug coverage.
 Refer to Health Programs, Medicare Part D, Overview for a comprehensive history of this benefit.

-However, in opposition to the ACA, 28 states filed joint or individual lawsuits to overturn the individual mandate of the law, which requires most uninsured Americans to acquire health insurance, or pay a fine, if they do not meet one of the exemptions.
+However, in opposition to the ACA, 28 states filed joint or individual lawsuits to repeal the law.
 On June 28, 2012, in a 5-4 decision, the U.S. Supreme Court upheld the constitutionality of the ACA, particularly its core provision, the individual mandate.
-The Court upheld the mandate on the grounds that it was within the taxing authority of Congress.
-Despite this, the Court restricted the federal government’s ability to withhold federal Medicaid funds if a state elects not to implement the Medicaid expansion provision contained within the ACA.
-This ruling effectively gives states the option to expand their Medicaid program or not (Medicaid expansion allows a greater number of low-income households access Medicaid.)
+In addition, the Court gave the states the option to expand their Medicaid program or not.

 WHO ADMINISTERS THE PROGRAM